Air NZ suspends daily flights to Shanghai in wake of coronavirus

 Air New Zealand will suspend its Auckland-Shanghai service from February 9 to March 29.

-Air New Zealand chief operational Integrity and standards officer Captain David Morgan says the move reflects the potential consequence of international travel bans on crew logistics and a further decline in customer bookings on the route over the next two months.
+Air New Zealand chief operational integrity and standards officer Captain David Morgan says the move reflects the potential consequence of international travel bans on crew logistics and a further decline in customer bookings on the route over the next two months.

 "Our teams are currently putting in place alternative travel options for customers impacted by the suspension and they will be contacted directly over the coming week."